josu-dev/svelte-hypercommands/README.md

 # Hypercommands

-**svelte-hypercommands** is a dependancy free Headless Command Palette for [SvelteKit][svelte-kit] with a default component implementation.
+**svelte-hypercommands** is a dependancy free Headless Palette for creating command/navigation/search palettes for your [Svelte][svelte] and [SvelteKit][svelte-kit] app.

-It originally started as a rework of [Svelte-Command-Palette][svelte-command-palette] with the main objective of making it fully headless for enabling complete customization and extensibility as well as adding some extra features like dynamic commands and support for page navigation.
-It ended up being a complete rewrite with a different approach and a different API.
+The main objetive is enabling complete customization and extensibility of a base Command Palette component while providing a default implementation that can be used out of the box.

-Its important to remark that the `headless logic` is the one implemented by [Melt-UI][melt-ui] and the `keybindings logic` is a modified version of [Tinykeys][tinykeys].
+Its important to remark that the `headless logic` comes from [Melt-UI][melt-ui] and the `keybindings logic` is a modified version of [Tinykeys][tinykeys].
 Each of these libraries deserve all the credit for their work.

 > [!IMPORTANT]
 > This library is still in early development and the API is subject to breaking changes.